averyfreeman/Arch-Router-Laptop/README.md

 Known not working:
 ---
 - `dnssec` option causes `dnsmasq.service` to fail.
 Not sure exactly why, but guessing Arch package built without `dnssec` support.
-- Possible workaround:  Use `systemd-resolved` for forwarders
+Workaround:  Set `systemd-resolved` as forwarder.

 Was really easy to set up and has been surprisingly more reliable than I ever imagined, working without issue since June of 2023.
 Not bad for a rolling distro.